openethereum/parity-ethereum/README.md

 ## 1. Description <a id="chapter-001"></a>

-**Built for mission-critical use**: Miners, service providers, and exchanges need fast synchronisation and maximum uptime.
+**Built for mission-critical use**: Miners, service providers, and exchanges need fast synchronization and maximum uptime.
 Parity Ethereum provides the core infrastructure essential for speedy and reliable services.

-- Clean, modular codebase for easy customisation
+- Clean, modular codebase for easy customization
 - Advanced CLI-based client
 - Minimal memory and storage footprint
-- Synchronise in hours, not days with Warp Sync
+- Synchronize in hours, not days with Warp Sync
 - Modular for light integration into your service or product

 ## 2. Technical Overview <a id="chapter-002"></a>

 Parity Ethereum's goal is to be the fastest, lightest, and most secure Ethereum client.
 We are developing Parity Ethereum using the sophisticated and cutting-edge **Rust programming language**.
 Parity Ethereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

 By default, Parity Ethereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
-This is fully configurable and supports a number of APIs.
+This is fully configurable and supports several APIs.

 If you run into problems while using Parity Ethereum, check out the [wiki for documentation](https://wiki.parity.io/), feel free to [file an issue in this repository](https://github.com/paritytech/parity-ethereum/issues/new), or hop on our [Gitter](https://gitter.im/paritytech/parity) or [Riot](https://riot.im/app/#/group/+parity:matrix.parity.io) chat room to ask a question.
 We are glad to help! **For security-critical issues**, please refer to the security policy outlined in [SECURITY.md](SECURITY.md).